Agios Neophytos – Melissovounos – Koili – Agios Neophytos

 Walk up a low bank at the end of the road, follow a track up towards the houses until it comes to another asphalt road.
-Turn left here and follow the road for about 30 metres until it degenerates into a dirt track and begins to climb below the summit of Melissovounos.
+Turn left here and follow the road for about 30 metres until it degenerates into a dirt track on your left and begins to climb below the summit of Melissovounos.

 A right turn here offers a short detour up to the radio aerials at the 590-metre summit of Melissovounos.
 You will of course have to retrace your steps back to this junction when you’re done!

 Otherwise, turn left at the junction and continue to follow the track uphill until it reaches a crest at around 45 minutes.
-No more climbing for a while now as the path gently undulates – stay on the track, ignoring any potential turn-offs, as it wends its way towards some houses and turns into a quiet tarmac road.
+No more climbing for a while now as the path veers left and gently undulates – stay on the track, ignoring any potential turn-offs, as it wends its way towards some houses and turns into a quiet tarmac road.

 Walk past the houses on your left, then head downhill and around a right-hand bend, passing a further house on your right, before arriving at a junction (1 hour).